 Delegations, advocacy and representation at the United Nations Commission on the Status of Women (CSW)

-As a network organization, BCCIC regularly convenes its membership and the larger British Columbia community for delegations to meetings at various levels, including the United Nations Commission on the Status of Women (CSW).
+As a network organization, BCCIC regularly convenes its membership, global partners, and the larger British Columbia community for delegations to meetings at various levels, including the United Nations Commission on the Status of Women (CSW).
+We have also had several delegates participate in the Mexico Generation Equality Forum (29-31 March 2021) and the Paris Generation Equality Forum (30 June – 2 July 2021).

-BCCIC has hosted several intergenerational delegations to the Commission on the Status of Women (CSW), which is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.
+BCCIC has hosted several intergenerational delegations to CSW, which is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.
 It was established in 1946 as a functional ECOSOC commission and in 1996 its role was expanded to monitoring and reviewing the progress of UN member states.

 During the Commission’s annual two-week session, representatives of UN Member States, civil society organizations and UN entities gather at UN headquarters (or virtually during pandemics) in New York.
 They discuss progress and gaps in the implementation of the 1995 Beijing Declaration and Platform for Action, the key global policy document on gender equality, and the 23rd special session of the General Assembly held in 2000 (Beijing+5), as well as emerging issues that affect gender equality and the empowerment of women.
 Member States negotiate further actions to accelerate progress and promote women’s enjoyment of their rights in political, economic, and social fields, and this is concluded with a published set of Agreed Conclusions.